Physical Education, Master of Arts in Education

 Program Information and Admission Requirements

-Admission to degree work is contingent on
+Admission to degree work is contingent on:

 1. Evaluation of the candidate's undergraduate transcript.

-2. Applicants are to submit a one (1) page personal statement as to why they would like to pursue a master's in Physical Education pedagogy/special populations.
+2. Applicants are to submit a one (1) page personal statement as to why they would like to pursue a Master's in Physical Education pedagogy/special populations.

 3. Develop a 2-minute video of themselves discussing their teaching philosophy and how to integrate technology into Physical Education.
 Please submit a link/QR code to the video as part of your personal statement.